orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Multi-cloud**

 Most enterprises are either already using multiple cloud providers or evaluating options across both newer and legacy infrastructure.
 Customers prefer to have a single automation plane across all their infrastructure, not just Nutanix AHV.
 Most of our customers will have both AHV and VMware, with Xi and upcoming AWS also in use.
 In such cases, Calm provides an onramp to our customers onto both AHV and Xi from other clouds.
-All NTNX AppStore blueprints are configured for Nutanix as the primary choice.
+All NTNX Marketplace blueprints are configured for Nutanix as the primary choice.

 Having Calm as the common management plane also ensures that no matter what other provider the customer uses, the Nutanix management and automation plane still provides value to the customer.